ariley215/reading-notes/AZ-204/Module-18.md

 ## Introduction

 Microsoft Graph is a RESTful web API that allows you to access and interact with Microsoft Cloud service resources.

-To make requests to the Microsoft Graph API, you first need to register your app and obtain authentication tokens for a user or service.
+- To make requests to the Microsoft Graph API, register your app and obtain authentication tokens for a user or service.

 ## Constructing a REST API Request